nuxeo-sandbox/nuxeo-kibana-demo/README.md

-# Nuxeo Kibana 4 Demo
+# Nuxeo Kibana For Demos

-===
+This repository contains configuration files and installation scripts to set up a Kibana server on an AWS Nuxeo demo instance

-This repository contains configuration files and installation scripts to set up a Kibana 4 server on an AWS Nuxeo demo instance
+# Prequisites

-## Build
+*IMPORTANT* these steps are optional, standalone ES is not required.

-* Install the latest version of ES (see http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-repositories.html)
+*Install the latest version of ES (see http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-repositories.html)

-* Started elastic search is needed
+* Start elastic search is needed

 ```
-# Assuming you let the defaut 9200 port
+# Assuming you used the defaut 9200 port
-# Check elasticsearch is installed:
+# Check to see if elasticsearch is installed:
 curl "http://localhost:9200"
 # Must return a value with status 200